Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Results and Discussions

 Fig.~\ref{fig:condCP} shows conditional \acp{CP} under different antenna patterns, given the $\kappa$-th active user located at $[\theta_\kappa,r_\kappa]^{\mathsf{T}}$.
 For low thresholds ($\tau<5~\rm dB$), `AC' and `FT' nearly coincide, but their gap increases at the higher thresholds.
 This implies that the NF-MLAP with $M=1$ is only accurate in a limited SIR range since the flat-top approximation ignores sidelobe effects.
 The `MLAP' curve with $M=10$ provides a more accurate approximation than that with $M=1$.
-These confirm the effectiveness of the NF-MLAP and suggest that larger $M$ are needed to capture sidelobe effects at higher thresholds.
+These results confirm the effectiveness of the NF-MLAP and suggest that a larger $M$ is needed to capture sidelobe effects at higher thresholds.
 Moreover, we see that the `MLAP' and `MLAP-UB' (or `FT' and `FT-UB') curves are closely aligned, showing that the computationally-efficient upper bound in Theorem~\ref{theo:approxCP_upper} is tight.
-Furthermore, when $\tau>35~\rm dB$ for the `MLAP' and `MLAP-UB' (or $\tau>15~\rm dB$ for the `FT' and `FT-UB'), the approximate CPs flatten and deviates notably from the actual CP.
-This observation is consistent with Corollary~\ref{cor:upper_eq}, which later guides proper selection of $M$.
+Furthermore, when $\tau>35~\rm dB$ for the `MLAP' and `MLAP-UB' (or $\tau>15~\rm dB$ for the `FT' and `FT-UB'), the approximate CPs flatten and deviate notably from the actual CP.
+This observation is consistent with the discussion in Sec.~\ref{subsec:M}.

-Fig.~\ref{fig:condCPsinr} compares the SIR and SINR related conditional \acp{CP}.
+Fig.~\ref{fig:condCPsinr} compares the SIR and SINR-related conditional \acp{CP}.
 The noise power is set as $\sigma^2=-174 ~{\rm dBm/Hz}+ 10\log_{10} B + F~ {\rm dB}$, where the bandwidth is $B=200~\rm MHz$ and the noise figure is $F =10$~\cite{chen2024joint}.
-For the actual pattern, SINR- and SIR-based CPs nearly coincide across $\tau$, across a wide range of $\tau$.
-For example, the 3-rd user at $(0^\circ,30~\rm m)$ exhibits overlapping `AC (SINR)' and `AC (SIR)' curves throughout $\tau\in[0,40]~\rm dB$, confirming the negligible impact of noise.
+For the actual pattern, SINR- and SIR-based CPs nearly coincide across a wide range of $\tau$.
+For example, the 3rd user at $(0^\circ,30~\rm m)$ exhibits overlapping `AC (SINR)' and `AC (SIR)' curves throughout $\tau\in[0,40]~\rm dB$, confirming the negligible impact of noise.
 For users far from the BS, path loss increases and the received signal power decreases, making noise more noticeable at high thresholds.
 For example, the 12-th user at $(0^\circ,120~\rm m)$ shows slight divergence between `AC (SINR)' and `AC (SIR)' around $\tau\in[25,35]~\rm dB$.
 Similar results can be observed from the NF-MLAP based approximations.
-These observations confirm that beam interference is the dominant factor for CP performance across most thresholds, justifying the focus on SIR-based analysis in the subsequent evaluation.
+These observations confirm that the inter-user interference is the dominant factor for coverage performance across most thresholds, justifying the focus on SIR-based analysis in the subsequent evaluation.